jayktaylor/mw-discord/README.md

+> ⚠️ **This branch is no longer maintained.** MediaWiki 1.36 went End-of-Life in June 2022.

 # Discord (mw-discord)
 MediaWiki extension for sending notifications to a Discord webhook from MediaWiki.
 When a certain event occurs on your MediaWiki wiki, including new edits, they can be sent as a message to a channel on a Discord server using a webhook.